UniDEC : Unified Dual Encoder and Classifier Training for Extreme Multi-Label Classification: Conclusion

 \section{Conclusion}

-In this paper, we present a new XMC framework, \textsc{UniDEC}, that to the best of our knowledge, is the first work that successfully trains XMC classifiers with a multiclass loss, rather than an OvA loss by leveraging multiple positives.
-Furthermore, it eliminates the meta-classifier by unifying the DE and classifier training, which allows us to reuse the in-batch shortlist created for the DE to train the classifier.
-Such a framework leads to an extremely lightweight SOTA that can be trained on a single GPU, achieving on par performance, if not better, with respect to previous works that trained on 16 GPUs.
-Further, we show the efficacy of our pure DE approach \textsc{SupconDE} against SOTA DE approaches.
+In this paper, we present a new loss-independent end-to-end XMC framework, \textsc{UniDEC}, that aims to leverage the best of both, a dual encoder and a classifier in a compute-efficient manner.
+The dual-encoder is used to mine hard negatives, which are in turn used as the shortlist for the classifier, eliminating the need for meta classifiers.
+Highly informative in-batch labels are created which maximise the supervisory signals while keeping the GPU memory footprint as low as possible - to the extent that we outperform previous SOTAs with just a single GPU.
+The dual encoders and classifiers are unified and trained with the same multi-class loss function, which follows the proposed \textit{pick-some-labels} paradigm.
+To the best of our knowledge, we are the first work to study the effect of PAL-like losses for training XMC classifiers.
 We hope this inspires future works to study the proposed \textit{PSL} reduction for multilabel problems as a compute-efficient means to further eliminate the need of high-capacity classifiers in XMC, bringing the scope of this problem closer to the more general dense retrieval regime.